Deutschland wieder Otterland

 Project description

-The otter was once a common inhabitant of our waters, but the fragmentation and destruction of natural watercourses, hunting and pollution have led to a sharp decline in the population.
-In many German states, it was even considered extinct.
-Although populations are slowly recovering regionally, the otter is still categorised as ‘endangered’ in Germany.
-This is why Deutsche Umwelthilfe (DUH), the Helmholtz Environmental Research Centre Leipzig (UFZ) and six other nature conservation organisations have joined forces for the project ‘Germany Otterland again - The nationwide networking of water landscapes for the otter’.
-The project aims to accompany the south-westward spread of the otter in Germany and support the otter population by reconnecting water landscapes.
-Measures are being taken in nine model regions to improve the habitats of animals and plants and to reduce danger spots, problems and conflicts in these regions.
-From this, we are developing planning tools to better assess the impact and costs of measures and analysing social and economic influences.
-The results are intended to promote otter protection and biotope networking throughout Germany.
+Fragmentation and destruction of natural watercourses, hunting and pollution have led to a sharp decline in the previously stable otter populations in Germany.
+In many German states, the former common inhabitant of our waters was even considered extinct.
+Although populations are slowly recovering in many regions, the otter is still categorised as ‘endangered’ in Germany.
+For this reason, Deutsche Umwelthilfe e.V.
+(DUH, Environmental Action Germany), the Helmholtz Environmental Research Centre Leipzig (UFZ) and six regional nature conservation organisations have joined forces as part of the project ‘Germany back to Otterland - The nationwide networking of water landscapes for the otter’.
+The project aims to monitor and support the south-westward spread of the otter in Germany by reconnecting water landscapes.
+Measures are taken in nine model regions to improve the habitats of animals and plants and to reduce hazard points, problems and conflicts in these regions.
+From this, we are developing planning tools to better assess the impact and costs of measures.
+Furthermore, we analyse social and economic influences on attitudes and behaviors of relevance for reaching our project goals.
+The results aim to promote otter protection and biotope networking throughout Germany.
 The UFZ is responsible for the accompanying scientific research and project evaluation.
-Among other methods, we also deploy our wildlife detection dogs.
+Among other methods, we also use our wildlife detection dogs.

 Ecological Project Support

-The accompanying ecological research focuses on the topics of otter protection, biotope connectivity and conflict management, taking into account the measures implemented in the various model regions.
+The accompanying ecological research focuses on otter protection, biotope connectivity and conflict management, while considering the implemented measures in the model regions.
 We specifically evaluate the effectiveness of these measures in order to make well-founded statements about their success, identify potential for optimisation and make recommendations.
 In addition, existing scientific, planning and legal principles are supplemented by modern methodological approaches in order to develop targeted planning tools such as maps and a comprehensive database.
-Conclusions about the current and potential future dispersal behaviour of the otter from genetic studies in three selected model regions will also be taken into account.
+Conclusions on the current and potential future dispersal behaviour of otters are derived from genetic studies in three selected model regions and will also be taken into account.
 In future, the planning tools will support the concrete implementation of measures, make it easier to evaluate progress and serve as a basis for efficiency analyses and comparative studies.

 Social Scientific Project Support